sysdiglabs/terraform-aws-secure-for-cloud/README.md

 ## Troubleshooting

-### Q-General: Need to modify cloud-connector config (to troubleshoot with `debug` loglevel, modify ingestors for testing, ...)
+### Q-Debug: Need to modify cloud-connector config (to troubleshoot with `debug` loglevel, modify ingestors for testing, ...)
 A: both in ECS and AppRunner workload types, cloud-connector configuration is passed as a base64-encoded string through the env var `CONFIG`
 <br/>S: Get current value, decode it, edit the desired (ex.:`logging: debug` value), encode it again, and spin it again with this new definition.
 <br/>For information on all the modifyable configuration see [Cloud-Connector Chart](https://charts.sysdig.com/charts/cloud-connector/#configuration-detail) reference

-### Q-General: Getting error "Error: cannot verify credentials" on "sysdig_secure_trusted_cloud_identity" data
+### Q-General: I'm not able to see any data
-A: This happens when Sysdig credentials are not working correctly.
-<br/>S: Check sysdig provider block is correctly configured with the `sysdig_secure_url` and `sysdig_secure_api_token` variables
-with the correct values.
-Check [Sysdig SaaS per-region URLs if required](https://docs.sysdig.com/en/docs/administration/saas-regions-and-ip-ranges)
+A: Solution is based on Cloudtrail delivery times
+S: Wait at least 15 minutes [as specified in the official AWS documentation](https://aws.amazon.com/cloudtrail/faqs/#Event_payload.2C_Timeliness.2C_and_Delivery_Frequency)
+<br/>For Identity and Access Management, when connected it will be in the [learning mode](https://docs.sysdig.com/en/docs/sysdig-secure/posture/identity-and-access/#understanding-learning-mode-and-disconnected-states)

-### Q-General: I'm not able to see Cloud Infrastructure Entitlements Management (CIEM) results
+### Q-CIEM: I'm not able to see Cloud Infrastructure Entitlements Management (CIEM) results
 A: Make sure you installed both [cloud-bench](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/tree/master/modules/services/cloud-bench) and [cloud-connector](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/tree/master/modules/services/cloud-connector) modules

-### Q-General-Networking: What's the requirements for the inbound/outbound connection?
-A: Refer to [Sysdig SASS Region and IP Ranges Documentation](https://docs.sysdig.com/en/docs/administration/saas-regions-and-ip-ranges/) to get Sysdig SaaS endpoint and allow both outbound (for compute vulnerability report) and inbound (for scheduled compliance checkups)
-<br/>ECS type deployment will create following [security-group setup](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/blob/master/modules/services/cloud-connector-ecs/sec-group.tf)

-### Q-Scanning: I'm not seeing any image scanning results
+### Q-Scanning: I'm not able to see any image scanning results
 A: Need to check several steps
 <br/>S: First, image scanning is not activated by default.
 Ensure you have the [required scanning enablers](https://docs.sysdig.com/en/docs/installation/sysdig-secure-for-cloud/deploy-sysdig-secure-for-cloud-on-aws/#enabling-image-scanner) in place.
 <br/>Currently, images are scanned on registry/repository push events, and on the supported compute services on deployment.
 Make sure these events are triggered.